Data4Democracy/ati-broadcastapp/TECHNICAL.md

 ## Conventions

+### filenames

+Files that are the name of a javascript class or function should use the same case as the class or function (e.g. UpdateAccessToken.jsx contains the `UpdateAccessToken` classes).
+Otherwise, use spinal case, i.e. "this-style", not "thisStyle" or "this_style"

 ### REST API structure

-+ For rest API endpoints, use spinal case, i.e. "this-style", not "thisStyle" or "this_style".
++ For rest API endpoints, use spinal case.

 ### Javascript